External Secrets Operator (ESO)

 cd examples/external-secrets

-• Key/Value Store is configured on Vault server
+- Key/Value Store is configured on OpenBao server

-• Connection to Vault is configured as ClusterSecretStore (clusterwide)
+- Connection to OpenBao is configured as ClusterSecretStore (clusterwide)

-• example-secret - automatically creates a new K8s secret, named k8s-secret, from Vault to namespace demo
+- example-secret - automatically creates a new K8s secret, named k8s-secret, from OpenBao to namespace demo

-• example-secret2 - automatically creates a new K8s secret, named k8s-secret2, from Vault to namespace demo
+- example-secret2 - automatically creates a new K8s secret, named k8s-secret2, from OpenBao to namespace demo

 Test